Kelp-DAO/hello-world-dvn/README.md

             && (pm2 delete all --force > /dev/null 2>&1 || true) \
             && INSTANCES=15 pm2 start pm2.config.cjs \
             && pm2 monit

+2. Overwrite default config values

+    You can optionally overwrite one or more configuration values by specifying them in a `.env` file.

+    1. Create a `.env` file by copying the `.env.example` file with `cp .env.example .env`
+    2. Define only the values you want to overwrite, all parameters are optional